-Steve Sabella: I don't know if I am an artist per se, because we are always in the process of changing.
-For many years, I was careful not to use this label, but I've come to understand that we can only relate to the world we live in through categories.
+Steve Sabella - Metamorphosis 2012 160 x 160 cm Lightjet print on diasec 3.5-cm aluminum box edge understand that we can only relate to the world we live in through categories.
 I still see these categories as limiting to the human imagination.
 And probably that's why in the process of yoga we try to dissociate ourselves from our surroundings, and float freely.
 The more educated we become, the more we realize how limiting our knowledge is.

-AS: Is it true that a real artist has no other choice but to submit her/himself to this work, no matter how difficult it usually is, both practically and emotionally speaking?
+A: Steve, first of all, how did you become an artist?
+Is it true that a real artist has no other choice but to submit her/himself to this work, no matter how difficult it usually is, both practically and emotionally speaking?